Irving A. Williamson

-From 1993 to 1998, Chairman Williamson was Deputy General Counsel in the Office of the U.S. Trade Representative (USTR).
-In this position, he served as chairman of the interagency Section 301 Committee, which investigated foreign trade barriers, and worked on implementing legislation for the WTO and the North American Free Trade Agreement.
-He served as acting general counsel for seven months, helping manage a 14-attorney office that was engaged in more than 30 dispute settlement proceedings and which was named best government international law office in May 1997.
-Chairman Williamson played a role in developing President Bill Clinton's Partnership for Economic Growth and Opportunity in Africa initiative and represented USTR in negotiations with the Congress on the African Growth and Opportunity Act legislation.
+From 1993 to 1998, Commissioner Williamson was Deputy General Counsel in the Office of the U.S. Trade Representative (USTR), where he helped manage a 14-attorney office that was engaged in more than 30 dispute settlement proceedings.
+The office was named best government international law office in May 1997.
+In this position, he also served as chairman of the interagency Section 301 Committee, which investigated foreign trade barriers and worked on implementing legislation for the WTO and the North American Free Trade Agreement.
+He served as acting general counsel for seven months.
+Commissioner Williamson played a role in developing President Bill Clinton's Partnership for Economic Growth and Opportunity in Africa initiative and represented USTR in negotiations with the Congress on the African Growth and Opportunity Act legislation.

-Following his USTR service, Chairman Williamson was Vice President for Trade, Investment, and Economic Development Programs at the Africa-America Institute in New York.
+Following his USTR service, Commissioner Williamson was Vice President for Trade, Investment, and Economic Development Programs at the Africa-America Institute in New York.
 From 1985 to 1993, he was the manager of trade policy for the Port Authority of New York and New Jersey.
-Prior to that, Chairman Williamson served for 18 years as a Foreign Service Officer with the U.S. Department of State.
+Prior to his Port Authority service, Commissioner Williamson served for 18 years as a Foreign Service Officer with the U.S. Department of State.